ubuntu-si/ubuntu.si/README.md

 * KNOWN ISSUES:

-         - [] When trying to register and click on terms of service, popup opens and does not show all of our terms of service.
+         - [ ]  When trying to register and clicking on terms of service, popup opens and does not show all of our terms of service.
+         - [✓] Search shows two next/previous buttons (one from applications/vanilla/views/discussion/index.php one from applications/dashboard/views/search/results.php = this one is best to comment out)
+         - [ ]  There is an issue with icheck and checkbox - does not register first click on the checkbox

 * FIXED (??)
 KNOWN ISSUES: